13 ways students can save money on food

 You don’t have to be a master chef, but learning how to cook from scratch will save you more money than you may realize, and it’s also a great life skill to obtain.

-There are tons of online resources for recipes and tips (one of my favourites is AllRecipes.com).
+There are tons of online resources for recipes and tips (one of my favorites is AllRecipes.com).

 2. Avoid restaurants